- Schedule Drop off Appointment

 2. Involve your children in the process.
 Remind them that if they part with toys and books they no longer use, they will be able to get a new toy that they have been wanting.
 Consider sharing profits from your consignment check with older children for helping you hang, tag and organize your items.
 Making your tags more identifiable like with a stamp or unique ink color helps our sorters and can be a fun project for the kids.

 3. All clothes must be washed, pressed (if needed) and on hangers with the hook opening to the left.
 Place multiple onsies/gowns on hanger with large safety pins.
 DO NOT put ANY clothes in Ziploc bags.
 Attach pants, skirts, etc by waistband to top of hanger with safety pin to avoid them falling off hanger and losing them.
-Ladies clothing with large necks must be secured with pins.
+Junior's clothing with large necks must be secured with pins.
 Securely attach mated shoes together with large safety pin or shoelaces or put them in a Ziploc bag.
+For tagging shoes, reinforce the card with tape and zip tie through this area to prevent the tag from ripping off.
+People are rought with shoes.
 Place small items and parts in Ziploc bags and securely attach to larger item with packing tape.
 Bedding/blankets sell better on hangers than in plastic bags.

 4. Even the smallest stain will cause an item to be rejected.
 We do this to maintain a high quality of goods for our shoppers.
 Inspect your clothing under fluorescent or daylight for best results.
 Consider donating stained items or here is our favorite stain removal tip: Make a paste of color safe bleach and oxy crystals over the stain and sit for several hours before washing.
 (Note: this rarely discolors fabrics, but it does happen sometimes)